RadioAstronomySoftwareGroup/pyuvdata/README.md

 * CASA measurement sets (read-only support)

 ## UVCal file formats
-* calfits (a new format defined in pyuvdata, detailed memo coming soon).
+* calfits: a new format defined in pyuvdata, a detailed memo is available here: [calfits_memo](https://github.com/HERA-Team/pyuvdata/blob/master/docs/references/calfits_memo.pdf).
 Note that this format was recently defined and may change in coming versions, based on user needs.
 Consider it to be in a beta version, but we will strive to make future versions backwards compatible with the current format.
+* FHD calibration files (read-only support)

 ## UVBeam file formats
 * regularly gridded fits for both E-field and power beams